Skip to main content

 But, there is always the opposite opinion: You Are Gonna Need It.
 As a simple example, we often add log statements in our code as we write it (so we can trace what happened when things go wrong), though following YAGNI strictly says we shouldn't.

-Now, we can say: do the work if there is a worthwhile Payoff.
+So which is right?
+We should conclude that we do the work if there is a worthwhile Payoff.

 • Logging statements are good, because otherwise, you're increasing the risk that in production, no one will be able to understand how the software went wrong.